SoftInstigate/restheart-website/docs/v4/develop/security-plugins.md

 - NOT_ATTEMPTED: the request cannot be authenticated because it doesn't fulfill the authentication mechanism requirements.
 An example is *BasicAutMechanism* when the request does not include the header `Authotization` or its value does not start by `Basic `
 - NOT_AUTHENTICATED: the Authentication Mechanism handled the request but could not authenticate the client, for instance because of wrong credentials.
 - AUTHENTICATED: the Authentication Mechanism successfully authenticated the request.
-In this case the fo

 To mark the authentication as failed in `authenticate()`: